The most common signs and symptoms of constipation are:

 Prune Juice for Constipation and Other Health Benefits

-Benefits of Fiber and High Fiber Foods in Your Diet - Increasing fiber in your diet can help preventing and treating many conditions.
+Benefits of Fiber and High Fiber Foods in Your Diet - Increasing fiber in your diet can help preventing and treating many conditions

 References: